MiKL-B/note-taking-app/README.md

 - Export import settings
 - Print
 - Set settings auto export pdf when saving note
-- define path in settings window to create a vault like obsidian to store notes
-- new -> mkfile
-- save -> save the file with the right id

 - Lock files / folders
 - Debug with log files
 - Create alert, confirm, modal